2017-2022 Global Game-based Learning Market

 To purchase this report, click the button below.
 You will be redirected to Paypal, then back to this site to download the report.

-Sam S. Adkins is the co-founder and Chief Research Officer at Ambient Insight.
+Sam S. Adkins is the co-founder and Chief Research Officer at Metaari.
 Sam has been providing market research on the global learning technology industry for over twenty-five years.
 Sam is a quantitative research expert and specializes in identifying revenue opportunities for suppliers.

 Sam is the only analyst in the industry that focuses exclusively on learning technology trends in over 100 countries across all the major customer segments including business, government, academic, healthcare, and consumer.
 Sam provides clients with tangible data on addressable revenues including product revenue forecasts, emerging market analyses, competitive market shares, and revenue growth strategies.